 Support Issues in Divorce and Paternity Cases

 Financial support is a necessity when it comes to raising a child.
 The challenge is determining child support payments that are fair and meet the needs of the child.
-Pennsylvania child support guidelines address this challenge.
+Texas child support guidelines address this challenge.
 They outline the factors that need to be taken into consideration in order to reach a fair outcome.

 An Overview of the Child Support Guidelines